-The Colorado Open Records Act (CORA) requires that public records include all writings made by public agencies regardless of physical form, including electronic records.
+The Colorado Open Records Act (CORA) states that public records include all writings made by public agencies, regardless of physical form, including electronic records.
 A subsequent bill passed in August 2017 will require that digitally kept public documents in Colorado need to be released in their native form.

 (6) (a) (I) “Public records” means and includes all writings made, maintained, or kept by the state, any agency, institution, a nonprofit corporation incorporated pursuant to section 23-5-121 (2), C.R.S., or political subdivision of the state, or that are described in section 29-1-902, C.R.S., and held by any local-government-financed entity for use in the exercise of functions required or authorized by law or administrative rule or involving the receipt or expenditure of public funds.